-Just like python with Jupyter Notebook or Bokeh , R Shiny provides an ability to create and share interactive dashboard visualizations.
-When dealing with unstructured data like customer reviews or clinical documents, python has libraries to perform manipulation.
-And, of course, there are other programming languages like Julia which are used by data scientists.
+Like Python with Jupyter Notebook or Bokeh, R Shiny provides an ability to create and share interactive dashboard visualizations.
+Python has libraries to perform manipulation when dealing with unstructured data like customer reviews or clinical documents.
+And, of course, there are other programming languages like Julia that data scientists use.

 Data scientists may have to deal with both structured and unstructured data.
-SQL programming is another sought after skill when they have to deal with structured data.
-This skill not only comes to use when working with relational databases in traditional in-premise database management systems, but also on Apache Spark or databases on cloud services like AWS, GCP, Azure.
-SQL language may have some nuances with query language syntax depending on the database that is in use.
+SQL programming is another sought-after skill when dealing with structured data.
+This skill comes to use when working with relational databases in traditional on-premise database management systems and on Apache Spark or databases on cloud services like AWS, GCP, Azure.
+SQL language may have some nuances with query language syntax depending on the database in use.

 Big data technologies

-With the amount of data being captured in the form of clicks per seconds or streaming information, most of the organizations have equipped themselves to store their data using big data technologies like Spark and Hadoop systems.
-Spark has built-in modules for SQL, machine learning and graph processing that can be accessed on a unified platform.
-As a result, data scientists should be knowledgeable enough to be able to work with these technologies to gather data and process it efficiently.
+With the amount of data being captured in the form of clicks per second or streaming information, most organizations have equipped themselves to store their data using big data technologies like Spark and Hadoop systems.
+Spark has built-in modules for SQL, machine learning, and graph processing that can be accessed on a unified platform.
+As a result, data scientists should be knowledgeable enough to work with these technologies to gather data and process it efficiently.

 Data Scientist Job Outlook and Salary Outcomes

-According to the Bureau of Labor Statistics, Employment of computer and information research scientists is projected to grow 15 percent from 2019 to 2029, much faster than the average for all occupations.
+According to the Bureau of Labor Statistics, the employment of computer and information research scientists is projected to grow 15 percent from 2019 to 2029, much faster than the average for all occupations.
 Job prospects are expected to be excellent.

-In other databases, like Ziprecruiter for example, annual salaries are as high as $190,500 and as low as $36,500.
-A majority of data scientist salaries currently range between $92,500 (25th percentile) to $138,500 (75th percentile) with top earners (90th percentile) making $164,500 annually across the United States.
+For example, in other databases, like Ziprecruiter, annual salaries are as high as $190,500 and as low as $36,500.
+A majority of data scientist salaries currently range between $92,500 (25th percentile) to $138,500 (75th percentile), with top earners (90th percentile) making $164,500 annually across the United States.
 The average pay range for a data scientist varies greatly (by as much as $46,000), which suggests there may be many opportunities for advancement and increased pay based on skill level, location, and years of experience.